What needs to happen

 You can support the campaign by:

-- providing annual foot checks, documenting the level of risk of developing foot ulcers, and telling people with diabetes what their risk is.
+- Sending people with diabetes our leaflet about the importance of their annual foot check, providing quality foot checks, documenting the level of risk of developing foot ulcers, and telling people with diabetes what their risk is.

 Commissioners and NHS healthcare planners